This is what "culture" is all about!

 Thanksgiving 2(00)8

 Before this break, the current Venice teams jointly cooked us all a fabulous Thanksgiving feast at the Settemari Club (see picture).
-It was truly lucullian
+It was truly lucullian!

 As I fly back to Venice tomorrow, they will also be returning from their travels to the four corners of Europe.
 During the 5-day break, this year's students have managed to visit Ireland, Scotland, Switzerland, Greece, Sicily and Barcelona among other destinations.